 • A workflow-safe version of Promise.all that applies a micro-delay before parallel execution to ensure correct sequencing of the deterministic execution counter.
 Use this when you need to run multiple durable operations concurrently within a workflow function.

-In most cases, standard Promise.all works correctly for Durable operations (e.g., parallel waitFor calls).
+In most cases, standard Promise.all works correctly for Durable operations (e.g., parallel condition calls).
 Use Durable.workflow.all when you observe counter-sequencing issues with complex parallel patterns.

 import { Durable } from '@hotmeshio/hotmesh';